yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 SP = %x20 ;as per section B.1 of [RFC5234]

 WSP = SP / HTAB ;as per section B.1 of [RFC5234]

+UTF8-data = UTF8-2 / UTF8-3 / UTF8-4 ;as per section 4 of [RFC3629]
 ~~~~~~~~~~

+Note that the authoritative definition of UTF-8 is in {{UNICODE}}.

 # Common implementation concerns
 This section describes some common concerns that may arise when